lwalma/thesis-guide-pilot/book/5c-images-code.md

 ## Step 2: Recognise licenses
 When reusing someone's work you should check the work for the copyright license.
 If it is online often this will be somewhere on the about page or at the bottom of the site.

 Symbols you will likely encounter are: (©) , or a statement like "all rights reserved."
 When statements like this are included in the work you should ask for permission if you want to reuse it.
-If copyright information is missing or cannot be found, you should also assume the work is copyright-protected and ask for permission to reuse (Wageningen University Library, n.d.).
+If copyright information is missing or cannot be found, this doesn't mean that the work is not copyrighted.
+Instead, you should assume that the work is copyright-protected and ask for permission to reuse (Wageningen University Library, n.d.).

 However, there are also more open licenses that allow you to reuse a work without asking for permission.
-These are Creative Commons licenses.
+For example, the Creative Commons licenses.
 These are free copyright licenses which let others know under which conditions they can reuse your work.
 There are a variety of licenses, with different levels of openness.
 One of the most open and commonly used is called CC-BY: meaning others can reuse your work freely, as long as they give you credit.
 You will find them in similar locations as the copyright statements.

-- One of the most common licenses you will encounter is CC-BY.
-This means that you are free to reuse the work as long as you attribute the original creator.

-- Another license that allows you to reuse a work freely is when it is in the public domain (PD) or when the copyright holder waives their copyright (CC0).
+Another license that allows you to reuse a work freely is when the copyright holder waives their copyright (CC0).

 Not all creative commons licenses allow you to reuse the source freely.
 There might for example be limitations on the purpose of reusing the work (for example, CC-BY-NC means you can reuse the work, but not for commercial purposes), or on if you can adapt the work (For example, CC-BY-ND means you can reuse the work, but you are not allowed to change it).
 The image below gives an overview of the different Creative Commons licenses you might encounter and what you are allowed to do with the work:

 ![CC-Licenses](5c-CC-licenses.jpg)<br>
 How to attribute creative commons photos by Foter https://foter.com/blog/how-to-attribute-creative-commons-photos/ is licensed CC-BY-SA

+Another license that allows you to reuse the work freely is when the work is in the public domain (PD).

 ## Step 3: Taking care of your own copyright
 You do not have to do anything to obtain copyright, such as a registration process or putting a copyright symbol (©) or statement in your work.
 It must be clear that you wrote or produced the work yourself.